-Today, we’ll be reviewing the entry-level addition to the Beyerdynamic DT series – the DT 240 Pros.
+In this review, I’ll be taking a look at the entry-level addition to the Beyerdynamic’s DT series – the DT 240 Pro.

-The DT series consists of some of the most popular headphones choices in the professional market to date, leaving the DT 240s with some fairly big shoes to fill.
+The DT series consists of some of the most popular headphones choices in the professional market to date, leaving the DT 240 Pro with some fairly big shoes to fill.
 Do they live up to their namesake?

 Power and frequency response

-The Beyerdynamic DT 240 Pros have a reported frequency response of 5 Hz – 35 kHz.
+The Beyerdynamic DT 240 Pro have a reported frequency response of 5 Hz – 35 kHz.
 Overall, the headphones have a fairly bright sound signature, although the low bass has a slight emphasis.

 The ear cups are made of metal while the rest is primarily made of dense plastic.
-Overall, the DT 240 Pros feel extremely durable for a budget pair of headphones.
-They’re also incredibly light, so much so that we could barely feel them on our head during listening sessions.
+Overall, the DT 240 Pro feel extremely durable for a budget pair of headphones.
+They’re also incredibly lightweight, so much so that I could barely feel them on my head during listening sessions.

-Like we said, the ear cups are fairly small and may bend and compress the average ear lobe.
-This makes these headphones a bit uncomfortable, especially for longer running sessions.
+Like I said, the ear cups are fairly small and may bend and compress the average ear lobe.
+This makes these headphones a bit uncomfortable, especially for longer-running sessions.

-The DT 240 Pros also clamp rather hard over the head.
+The DT 240 Pro also clamp rather hard over the head.
 For those of you who wear glasses this discomfort might be amplified even further.

 The pleather headband and lightweight design may make up for this in some ways, but they still feel like a budget pair of headphones.